A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Experimental results

-For validation, we compared the Mean Integrated Squared Error (ISE) in Table \ref{tab:main_table_ise}.
+To validate our findings, we compared the mean integrated squared error (ISE) in Table \ref{tab:main_table_ise}.
 The ISE scores, which are omitted for ``hard'' distributions owing to their instability, confirm and strengthen our findings from the LSCV analysis.